EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Method

-Instead of the SDF decoder in \cite{lei2023efem} which is incompatible with thin-shell deformable objects with highly varying geometries (like cloth), or the contrastive loss on the multi-views of the same object as originally introduced in \cite{xie2020pointcontrast}, we sample positive point pairs across different objects at comparable poses, which encourages representation to learn similar features for corresponding points of varied object instances.
+Instead of the SDF decoder in \cite{lei2023efem} which is incompatible with thin-shell deformable objects with highly varying geometries (like cloth), or the contrastive loss on the multi-views of the same object as originally introduced in \cite{xie2020pointcontrast}, we sample positive point pairs across different objects at comparable poses.
+This encourages representation to learn similar features for corresponding points of varied object instances (see Fig. \ref{fig:feat_vis}).